constiny/LTV/README.md

 Data points: 406829
 Number of Transactions*: 19296
-Number of customer: 4372
+Number of customers: 4372
 Average Transaction Amount: 430

 * Note: One transaction is defined as the aggregation of all purchased records made in the same day.

-The total sales of the company does not have a clear trend but there is a surge in Winter.
+The total sales of the company do not have a clear trend but there is a surge in Winter.

 > <img src="img/sales_trend.png" />